ZupIT/beagle-docs/content/en/ios/customization/dependencies/overview.md

 }
 ```

-**Ste 2**: Instantiate AppTheme with an array of key values representing the style name and the corresponding function.
+**Step 2**: Instantiate AppTheme with an array of key values representing the style name and the corresponding function.

 ```swift
 let theme = AppTheme(styles: [